kannankvs/mddocs/Management VRF Design Document Namespace.md

 **Applications Spawned From Shell:**

-Whenever user wants the applications like "Ping", "Traceroute",etc., to run on management network, "ip netns exec management <actual command>" should be used.
+Whenever user wants the applications like "Ping", "Traceroute", "apt-get", "ssh", "scp", etc., to run on management network, "ip netns exec management <actual command>" should be used.

-Example: C10: Execute ping in management VRF
+    C14: Execute ping in management VRF
          ip netns exec management ping 10.16.208.58

 This command will be executed in the management namespace (VRF) context and hence all packets will be routed using the management routing table and management interface.

 **Applications triggered internally:**

-Whenever user wants the applications to be triggerd via the management namespace (VRF), a new command (specific to application) should be executed to specify the VRF (namespace) to use.
-This command results in doing few changes in the packet flow as follows and it added DNAT & SNAT rules in management namespace to send and receive the packtes via management network.
+This sub-section explains the flow for internal applications like DNS, TACACS, SNMP trap, that are used by the application daemons like SSH (uses TACACS), Ping (uses DNS), SNMPD (sends traps).
+Daemons use the internal POSIX APIs of internal applications to generate the packets.
+If such packets need to travel via the management namespace, user should configure "--use-mgmt-vrf" as part of the server  address configuration.
+Such application modules are using the following DNAT & SNAT iptables rules to route the packets from default VRF context to the management VRF context and then to send it out of management interface.
+Application specific design enhancement is explained in the appropriate sub-sections.

    1) Destination IP address of packet is changed to "iip1".
 This results in default VRF routing instance to send all those packets to veth pair, which results in reaching management namespace.

+    C15: Create DNAT rule for tacacs server IP address ip netns exec management iptables -t nat -A PREROUTING -i if1 -p tcp --dport 62000 -j DNAT --to-destination <actual_tacacs_server_ip>:<dport_of_tacacs_server>

    2) Destination port number of packet is changed to an internal port number.
 This will be used by management namespace for finding the appropriate DNAT rule in its iptables that is requried to identify the actual destiation IP to which the packet has to be sent.

-**Tacacs Example**

-For example, if user connects to the device from external device using SSH (either via management network or via data network), SSH internally uses tacacs (if enabled) to authenticate the user.
-If the tacacs server is part of management network, following command should be executed to inform the tacacs module to use the management VRF.

-Example: C11: Configure tacacs to use management VRF to connect to the server
-              config tacacs add --use-mgmt-vrf <tacacs_server_ip>

-This command will internally configure the tacacs configuration file to use the internal IP address (iip1) as destination IP address and internal tcp port number "dp1" (example: 62000, 62001, 62002, etc.,) as destination port number.
-This command will also add a DNAT rule and SNAT rule in management namespace as follows.
-All new servers configured with explicit `--use-mgmt-vrf` internally adds the following IP table rules:

-    C12: Create DNAT rule for tacacs server IP address ip netns exec management iptables -t nat -A PREROUTING -i if1 -p tcp --dport 62000 -j DNAT --to-destination <actual_tacacs_server_ip>:<dport_of_tacacs_server>

-    C13: Create SNAT rule for source IP masquerade ip netns exec management iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE
+    C16: Create SNAT rule for source IP masquerade ip netns exec management iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE

-Radius client running in default namespace creates the IP packet with destination IP as "iip1" and destination port as "dp1".
-This will be routed by default VRF routing table to the veth pair since the "iip1" belongs to the internal network number related to "iip2".
-Such packets arriving in if1 will then be processed by management VRF (namespace).
-Using the PREROUTING rule specified above, DNAT will be applied to change the destination IP to the actual tacacs server IP address and the destination port to the actual tacacs server destination port number.
-This packet will be routed using the management routing table in management VRF through the management port.
-When the packet egress out of eth0, POSTROUTING maseuerade rule will be applied to change the source IP address to the eth0's IP address.
-These DNAT and SNAT shall create the required conntrack entries that shall be used for applying the reverse rule for the reply packets from tacacs server.
+When Ping is executed using "ip netns exec management", the namespace context is implicit and hence no user configuration is required to specify the VRF. i.e. when user executes "ip netns exec management ping abcd.com", the ping application is spawned in the management namespace context.
+This application calls the DNS name resolution API in the management namespace context.
+DNS in turn uses the management namespace specific configuration file (/etc/netns/management/resolv.conf) if exists, or the default configuration file (/etc/resolv.conf) and sends the packet to the nameserver IP address using the management namespace routing table.
+When the same ping is executed in default VRF context without "ip netns", same happens through the default namespace context.
+Hence, no changes are required in DNS application.

 ## Implementation